kjlarocca/CRUDAPP2025/README.md

 3. Frontend Setup <br>
 A. Navigate to the frontend folder: cd ../frontend <br>
 B. Install dependencies: npm install <br>
-C. Create a .env file in the frontend directory with the following content: REACT_APP_API_URL=http://localhost:5001 <br>
+C. ** If file does not exist, Create a .env file in the frontend directory with the following content: REACT_APP_API_URL=http://localhost:5001 <br>
 D. Start the React development server: npm start <br>
 The frontend will be available at http://localhost:3000